Solid Waste Information for Developers

 What are the steps for addressing solid waste in a building permit application?

-- (a) Contact the Department of Planning and Development (DPD) to apply for your Building Permit. or
+- (a) Contact the Seattle Department of Construction & Inspections (SDCI) to apply for your Building Permit. or

 (b) Contact Seattle Public Utilities (SPU) Solid Waste if you have questions regarding solid waste.